 Read our Huawei Watch review.

-The Gear S2 arrived on a deserved wave of hype, but for some reason we aren’t overly excited about this new Gear S3 Frontier.
-The only thing it actually adds is GPS, and at a £100 cost it’ll definitely put some people off.
-The reduced functionality when not using a Samsung phone is also a turn-off, despite the software being easier and more intuitive than Android Wear.
+The Gear S3 adds GPS into the mix, but for £100 more than the S2 was.
+The reduced functionality (loss of text and email apps) when not using a Samsung phone is also a turn-off, despite the Tizen software being easier and more intuitive than Android Wear.

 The problem isn’t entirely the S3’s fault, it’s in the inherent limitations of smartwatches.
 You’ll always need a smartphone to finish the majority of tasks, and added to the fact that this is practically a repackaged Gear S2 means not much new ground has been broken.
-If you want a smartwatch and can afford to spend £349, this is the one to get.
+If you want a smartwatch and can afford to spend £349, this is one of the best.
 It just isn’t essential.

 Read our Samsung Gear S3 Frontier review.